bugzilla/bugzilla/docs/en/rst/customizing/templates.rst

 characters in URLs).
 If you forget, you may open up your installation to cross-site scripting attacks.

+.. todo:: Move the below.

-XXXMOVE Editing templates is a good way of doing a 'poor man's custom fields'.
+Editing templates is a good way of doing a 'poor man's custom fields'.
 For example, if you don't use the :guilabel:`Status Whiteboard`, but want to have a free-form text entry box for :guilabel:`Build Identifier`,